apsantiso/worker-poc/README.md

 - Add authentication (according to the third party email provider)
 - Integrate with Internxt mail's API
 - We need to get the user credentials from somewhere to be able to ask for a drive signed URL.

+## Fallbacks
+- What should we do when any of the external request fails in the consumer?
+Should we make sure they are idempotent?
+We should not add duplicated emails if one of them fails.
+- How are we going to monitor DLQ?
+Should we add a consumer to the DLQ or search for a notification system to monitor this?